mxmlextrema/help/src/skinning/creating-a-theme.md

 # Creating a theme

-The Chief framework supports linking  acascading style sheet file against a class that extends chief.themes.Theme.
+The Chief framework supports linking a cascading style sheet file against a class that extends chief.themes.Theme.

 - The `PropertyReference(name)` CSS calls resolve to a property within the chief.themes.Theme subclass scope, whether it is a static property or an instance property.